neptune-mutual-blue/protocol/docs/CoverStake.md

     address account,
     uint256 amount
   ) external override nonReentrant {
-    // Note: @todo this function is not called anywhere
+    // @todo this function is not called anywhere.
+Remove this.
     // @suppress-acl Can only be accessed by the latest cover contract s.mustNotBePaused();
     s.mustBeValidCoverKey(key);